JeeshanHavi/Axio-Model/README.md

 Copyright (c) [2026] [Jeeshan Havi]

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (SPARC AI), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (Axio AI), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, subject to the following conditions: